Curious what Particulate Matter is? Here's a quick guide

 PM2.5s are known to cause the greatest problem as they can penetrate and lodge deep inside our cardiovascular system.

 Are there air quality standards for outdoor PM2.5 and PM10?

 Yes.
-Many countries strictly follow World Health Organization (WHO)’s air quality guidelines alongside their national standards.
-Below are WHO’s guidelines for outdoor PM2.5 and PM10.
+Many countries strictly follow the WHO air quality guidelines alongside their national standards.
+Below are the WHO guidelines for outdoor PM2.5 and PM10.

 World Health Organization (WHO)'s air quality guideline for PM2.5 and PM10:8

 Source: WHO μg/m3 = Micrograms per cubic meter

 Based on a synthesis of many years of global scientific research, the WHO air quality guidelines for PM2.5 and PM10 set recommended limits and offer directions to minimize the health effects of air pollution.